U.S. Army Renaming Military Bases to Honor America's Diversity

-(currently Fort Gordon) is being renamed to honor the 34th President of the United States.
-The date of this name change is yet to be determined.
+(formerly Fort Gordon) is being renamed to honor the 34th President of the United States.
+This change occurred on October 27, 2023.

 Our job fair schedule and other military base related communications will reflect these new names as the changes occur.
 See our schedule for upcoming military community job fairs.

 For further details about these name changes, read this article by Military.com.